OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 License

-This Privacy Statement is licensed under the Creative Commons Attribution license.
-You may use it freely under the terms of the Creative Commons license.
+This Privacy Statement is licensed under this Creative Commons Zero license.
+For details, see our site-policy repository.

 Contacting GitHub